-This longitudinal study is investigating whether the grammatical violations used in text messaging have a detrimental impact on grammatical development and other related literacy and language skills over the course of a year.
+This longitudinal study investigated whether grammatical violations used in text messaging have a detrimental impact on grammatical development and other related literacy and language skills over the course of a year.

-Researchers from Coventry University collected text messages from three groups of children and young people (83 primary school children, 78 secondary school pupils and 49 undergraduates), who were then asked to complete a series of standardized assessments to measure their IQ, spelling ability, and understanding of written and spoken grammar.
-This process was repeated a year later to show any change in the relationship between texting and grammatical development over time.
+Researchers from Coventry University collected text messages from three groups of children and young people (83 primary school children, 78 secondary school pupils and 49 undergraduates).
+The participants completed a series of standardized assessments to measure their IQ, spelling ability, and understanding of written and spoken grammar.
+They took the same tests again a year later, so the researcher could examine any change in the relationship between texting and grammatical development over time.

 Published in the Journal of Computer Assisted Learning, February 2011

 - Can infant vocabulary measures predict later reading skills?

 - Pre-school screening for literacy difficulties: a new test of speech rhythm sensitivity

 - Interventions for children with speech and language difficulties